pui/pui.github.io/_posts/2009-11-19-RubyConf-Day-1.markdown

   <b>Here's a blimp from the Arduino talk!</b>
 </div>

-Anyway, hearing other people talk about their projects makes me more excited about working on my on projects which is a good thing.
+Anyway, hearing other people talk about their projects makes me more excited about working on my own projects which is a good thing.
 I did some knitting on my [February Lady sweater](http://www.flintknits.com/blog/?p=151) during a morning talk and will hopefully make some more headway tomorrow.
 I enjoy the learning and knitting together.